wooogler/choir-code-docs/lab-policy.md

 - **CHASE** (Cooperative and Human Aspects of Software Engineering)
 - **CHI** (Conference on Human Factors in Computing Systems)
 - **FSE** (Foundation of Software Engineering)

+# Time Off

+- At Code World Lab, there is a process that involves communicating with Dr. Brown to obtain approval for time off.
+This process is expected to take approximately one week.